 Discuss the possibility of a master key with your neighbour

 If you live in an apartment building with other neighbours, there’s someone you are very close to (unless you are a hermit like Ebenezer Scrooge).
 Discuss with this person about the possibility of a master key.
-This way, both your apartments have the same key so you can use theirs if you get locked out.
+This way, both your apartments have the same key so you can use theirs if you get.
 Once again, they must be someone you trust unquestionably.

 We have discussed practical steps to resolve the situation if you lock yourself out.
 Now here is a behavioural procedure to prevent it from happening at all.